jncc/datahub/README.md

     docker build .

-You can run on port 8000 (with your exising dev .env file) like so:
+Run locally (on port 8000 with your exising dev .env file):

-    docker run -it -p 8000:80 --env-file ./Datahub.Web/.env {image-name}
+    docker run -p 8000:80 --env-file ./Datahub.Web/.env {image-name}

-From the AWS console copy the `jncc-datahub-web` Amazon ECR repository URI (e.g. `123456789.dkr.ecr.eu-west-1.amazonaws.com/jncc-datahub-web`).
+From the AWS console, copy the `jncc-datahub-web` Amazon ECR repository URI to clipboard (e.g. `123456789.dkr.ecr.eu-west-1.amazonaws.com/jncc-datahub-web`).

     docker tag {image-name} {aws-ecr-repository-uri}

 Using an AWS profile with sufficient permissions, get the Docker login command:

-    aws ecr get-login --no-include-email
+    aws ecr get-login --no-include-email [--profile your-profile-name]

 Run the command that you're given.
-Then run
+Then run:

     docker push {aws-ecr-repository-uri}

+Make a Dockerrun.aws.json file (see Dockerrun.aws.json.example) with the aws-ecr-repository-uri (it should be .gitignored).

+Then in Elastic Beanstalk, click Upload and Deploy > Choose file and upload the Dockerrun.aws.json file.

+TODO: There's an error at this point.

+Done!
+(Phew.)

 ## Notes